jwflory/fedora-summer-coding-metrics/README.md

 ### Usage

 This tool uses`argparse` to parse arguments.
 This can be used in two ways, one-liner / interactive method.
 The interactive mode can be enabled by using the `--interactive` or `-i` flag.
 This mode of usage does not require any additional argument.
-Please not that the arguments passed (if any) will be invalid.
+Please note that the arguments passed (if any) will be invalid.

 One-liner uses the classic argument parsing method to generate output.
 This is useful for automating the report generation process.
 The only mandatory argument is `--user / -u` which takes the FAS username as input.